cavaunpeu/flambe/docs/tutorials/script.rst

 ==============================

-In many situations, you may already have a script that performs your full training routine, and you would like to avoid doing any intergation work to leverage some of the tools in Flambé, namely launching variants of the script on a large cluster, and using the Flambé logging system.
+In many situations, you may already have a script that performs your full training routine, and you would like to avoid doing any integration work to leverage some of the tools in Flambé, namely launching variants of the script on a large cluster, and using the Flambé logging system.

 For this particular use case, Flambé offers a ``Script`` component, which takes as input